MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-get-started.md

 ## Get help and give feedback

 Post questions to the community on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure+node.js).
-Report bugs and open issues against the Azure libraries for Java on the [project GitHub](https://github.com/Azure/azure-sdk-for-node).
+Report bugs and open issues against the Azure modules for Node.js on the [project GitHub](https://github.com/Azure/azure-sdk-for-node).